Uniquely human cognition

 -First, a risk of hidden algorithm bias.
 AI algorithms can inadvertently amplify an unconscious bias held either by the algorithm developer or one which was present in the AI training dataset.
 This will lead to undetected erroneous and untrustworthy conclusions.

 -Third, the surveillance itself is likely to change the behaviour of the student, not always for the better.
-Our STEER data shows that adolescents today hide what they really think and feel, which increases their mental health risks.
-Monitoring is only likely to increase this.
+Our STEER data shows that adolescents today hide what they really think and feel, and that by hiding, they actually increase their mental health risks.
+Trying to detect emotions from facial expressions is likely to increase students hiding away their feelings.

 Advising on AI: Public platforms